EliasC/EliasC.github.io/README.md

 I spend a lot of my free time on listening to and creating music.

-* Since 2008 I am the conductor of
+* From 2008 to 2017 I was the conductor of
   [Kalmar Nation's Choir](http://kalmarnation.se/koren){:target="blank"}
   in Uppsala.
   [Here](https://www.youtube.com/watch?v=cgrlqO8PqJs){:target="blank"}